 The CIP is a stand-alone planning document, the use of which is voluntary by the Town.
 However, it is important to note that it is complementary to the Town's Master Plan.
-The major facility upgrades programmed in the CIP for the library, fire department and highway department are all discussed in the community facilities chapter of the Master Plan.
-Reasons for constructing these improvements are offered as long term planning goals for each of these departments.
+The major facility upgrades programmed in the CIP for the fire department is discussed in the community facilities chapter of the Master Plan.
+Reasons for constructing this improvement are offered as long-term planning goals for the Fire Department.
 The CIP serves as a mechanism to help bring about these community improvements in a financially responsible way.